Buying organic flowers is healthier for your family, workers, and the environment, and they're easier to find than ever.

 Drawing on tried and tested techniques for growing plants without chemicals, Beeman, Chiriboga, and Damery each produce beautiful, fragrant, organic flowers.
 Beeman sells her flowers in her own shop, while Chiriboga exports roses from his native Ecuador to the US, and California-based Damery partners with nearby retailers and farmers’ markets to sell her lavender.
 Together they represent a growing force that is changing the floral marketplace for the better.

-While many consumers embrace organic products for the superior taste and health benefits provided by organic fruits and vegetables, organic farming itself originated as a strategy for preserving soil quality and keeping harmful toxins out of the environment.
+While consumers purchase organic fruits and vegetables to avoid GMOs and pesticides, organic farming itself originated as a strategy for preserving soil quality and keeping harmful toxins out of the environment.

 “Any kind of organic farming protects the health of people and the health of the environment,” says Damery. “[Organic] doesn’t just have to be about food.”

-With Mother’s Day and the June wedding season just around the corner, you can make your celebrations more meaningful by buying organic flowers that protect workers, your family, and the environment.
+Flowers are purchased all year for weddings, anniversaries, Valentine's Day and Mother's Day.
+You can make your celebrations more meaningful by buying organic flowers that are healthier for workers, your family, and the environment.

 The Cost of Conventional Flowers